-When a charged battery is in the computer and the computer is not plugged into external power, the computer runs on battery power.
-If the computer has a charged battery installed and the AC adapter is disconnected from the computer, the computer automatically switches to battery power and the screen brightness decreases to conserve battery life.
-The battery in the computer slowly discharges when the computer is off and unplugged from external power.
+When a charged battery is in the tablet and the tablet is not plugged into external power, the tablet runs on battery power.
+If the tablet has a charged battery installed and the AC adapter is disconnected from the tablet, the tablet automatically switches to battery power and the screen brightness decreases to conserve battery life.
+The battery in the tablet slowly discharges when the tablet is off and unplugged from external power.
+When the tablet is attached to the keyboard dock, the system is powered by the keyboard dock's battery until the battery reaches a critical level in the keyboard dock.
+At that time, the system switches to the tablet's battery.